Closed city: Russia

-There are currently 44 publicly acknowledged closed cities in Russia with a total population of about 1.5 million people.
-75% are administered by the Russian Ministry of Defense, with the rest being administered by Rosatom.
-Another 15 or so closed cities are believed to exist, but their names and locations have not been publicly disclosed by the Russian government.
+There are 44 publicly acknowledged closed cities in Russia with a total population of approximately 1.5 million people.
+Seventy-five percent are administered by the Russian Ministry of Defense, with the remainder under the administration of Rosatom.
+It is believed that about 15 additional closed cities exist, but their names and locations have not been publicly disclosed by the Russian government.

-Some Russian closed cities are open for foreign investment, but foreigners may only enter with a permit.
-An example is the Nuclear Cities Initiative (NCI), a joint effort of the United States National Nuclear Security Administration and Minatom, which involves in part the cities of Sarov, Snezhinsk, and Zheleznogorsk.
+Some Russian closed cities are open to foreign investment, but entry for foreigners requires a permit.
+An example of international cooperation in these cities is the Nuclear Cities Initiative (NCI), a joint effort of the United States National Nuclear Security Administration and Minatom, which involves, in part, the cities of Sarov, Snezhinsk, and Zheleznogorsk.

 The number of closed cities has been significantly reduced since the mid-1990s.
-However, on 30 October 2001, foreign travel (without any exceptions) was restricted in the northern cities of Norilsk, Talnakh, Kayerkan, Dudinka, and Igarka.
-Russian and Belarusian citizens visiting these cities are not required to have any permits; however, local courts are known to deport Belarusian citizens.
+However, on 30 October 2001, foreign travel was restricted without exception in the northern cities of Norilsk, Talnakh, Kayerkan, Dudinka, and Igarka.
+Russian and Belarusian citizens visiting these cities are not required to have permits; however, local courts have been known to deport Belarusian citizens.

-Krasnoyarsk-26 in Siberia, researched for the subject of Sidney Sheldon's 2001 fictional murder mystery-romance The Sky is Falling, was planned in 2003 to be shut down by 2011, in co-operation with the U.S, and documented by their Natural Resources Defense Council, but actually closed in 2008.

-The number of closed cities in Russia is defined by government decree (see links further).
-They include the following cities.
-Reasons for restrictions are denoted in the descriptions below.
+The number of closed cities in Russia is defined by government decree.
+The reasons for restrictions vary.
+These cities include: